vjeantet/bitfan/processors/httppoller/README.md

 not raise an event, but a log message.
 When false an event is generated with a tag _http_request_failure

+### var
+* Value type is hash
+* Default value is `{}`

+You can set variable to be used in Body by using ${var}. each reference will be replaced by the value of the variable found in Body's content The replacement is case-sensitive.

 ## Configuration blueprint